BlackBerry suffers network outage in Canada, Asia-Pacific

 Canadianoutages.com, a website that collates customer complaints about various technology services including Internet and wireless communications, showed a spike in complaints about BlackBerry starting early on Tuesday morning.

-BlackBerry shares were up 0.6 percent by midafternoon in Nasdaq trade, but at just $10.43 were far below historic peaks last seen several years ago.
+BlackBerry shares were up 0.6 percent by midafternoon in Nasdaq trade (BBRY.O), but at just $10.43 were far below historic peaks last seen several years ago.

 (Reporting by Alastair Sharp; Editing by David Gregorio and Jonathan Oatis)